Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Conclusions

-Apart from the results discussed in this work, our investigation opens several interesting research lines, both on the theoretical and experimental sides.
-First and foremost, the varied array of measurement schemes for the reconstruction of the KDQ distribution calls for a detailed analysis of the most suitable scheme, in connection with different physical systems of interest.
+The varied array of measurement schemes for the reconstruction of the KDQ distribution calls for a detailed analysis of the most suitable schemes for each platform of interest.
 Moreover, the rephrasing of many of the schemes in a circuit form also makes them amenable to being implemented on current quantum computing architectures.

-The given tools probing the KDQ distribution, the investigation of the role of quantum coherence and quantum correlations in condensed matter physics via the link between the KDQs and the Loschmidt echo, as well as the linear response theory, appears as fascinating possibilities to be further investigated.
+The investigation of the role of quantum coherence and quantum correlations in condensed matter physics via the link between the KDQs and the Loschmidt echo, as well as the linear response theory, also appears to be a fascinating possibility for further investigations.

-Finally, in the context of quantum thermodynamics, the possible thermodynamic implications and the interpretation of the KDQ non-classicality in quantum out-of-equilibrium regimes remain open questions.
-Nevertheless, fluctuation theorems beyond Jarzynski equality have been recently employed to benchmark the performance of quantum computing architectures~\cite{gardas2018quantum,buffoni2020thermodynamics,Cimini20}.
-The tools developed in our work have the potential to offer additional insight into this topic, accounting for exquisitely quantum features in the statistics of energy fluctuations.